 The migrant women, the journalists discovered, live in houses without a kitchen and sleep in shared rooms.
 The workers were able to shower only once a week, even at temperatures of around 40º C. The women work under difficult conditions, have long work days, and earn less than 30 euros per day.
 They themselves described their situation as “hell” and a “nightmare”.

 “My colleague had already worked on this topic in Italy and I came on board when she asked me to join her to investigate this situation in Spain.
 We felt this was something not covered at all and wanted to find out the scope of it,” Pascale Müller told InfoMigrants.

-Stefania Prandi started investigating on her own in 2016, and she was later joined by journalists working for the German investigative news website, Correctiv.org.
+Stefania Prandi started investigating on her own in 2016, and she was later joined by Pascale Müller and together they launched a crowdfunding campaign through the German investigative news website, Correctiv.org.
 The German news daily RTL Nachtjournal and BuzzFeed News came onboard early in 2018.
 The investigations were published on April 30, 2018 by Correctiv and on BuzzFeed News Germany and Spain.